katiabestcat/screen-time/README.md

 ### Dependencies
 for this project you will need to install
 - [Flask](https://flask.palletsprojects.com/en/3.0.x/): a light-weight Python web framework that will generate the usage dashboard html.
 See instructions for installation at [this link](https://flask.palletsprojects.com/en/3.0.x/installation/), including how to create a virtual environment for Python
 - [python-dotenv](https://github.com/theskumar/python-dotenv#readme): this allows you to read environment variables from a .env file, which we'll use to store your Telegram bot token, Telegram chat id and the paths to your SQLite databases.
-To install it, simply run `$ pip3 install python-dotenv` in your Terminal.
+To install it, simply run `pip3 install python-dotenv` in your Terminal.
 You can see an example .env file in `.env_example`
 - [Watchman](https://facebook.github.io/watchman/): this tool will monitor the KnowledgeC device usage database and trigger the main application in app.py whenever the database is updated so that an up-to-date phone usage dashboard can be generated.
-You can install it with Homebrew on MacOS: `$ brew update` and  `$ brew install watchman`
+You can install it with Homebrew on MacOS: `brew update` and  `brew install watchman`
 - [Surge](https://surge.sh): this will allow you to deploy your html dashboard into production from the command line.
 You'll find installation instructions [here](https://surge.sh/help/getting-started-with-surge)
 - If you want to send alerts to your accountability partner via Telegram, you'll have to create a Telegram bot - instructions [here](https://www.cytron.io/tutorial/how-to-create-a-telegram-bot-get-the-api-key-and-chat-id).
 Make sure to take note of your bot token and of the chat id you have with your accountability partner and fill them in the `.env` file.
 The main `app.py` script will monitor your daily phone usage and send out a Telegram alert to your partner when it goes over 2 hours.